girish-gowda/Competative-Coding-Practice/README.md

 Output

 Print one word: "EASY" if the problem is easy according to all responses, or "HARD" if there is at least one person who thinks the problem is hard.

+***27. Magnets - 344A***

+Input

+The first line of the input contains an integer n (1 ≤ n ≤ 100000) — the number of magnets.
+Then n lines follow.
+The i-th line (1 ≤ i ≤ n) contains either characters "01", if Mike put the i-th magnet in the "plus-minus" position, or characters "10", if Mike put the magnet in the "minus-plus" position.

+Output

+On the single line of the output print the number of groups of magnets.